 Gluten-free grains are also recommended, preferably whole grains.
 Animal proteins – such as eggs, fish, and meat – are encouraged as well, with a preference for white meats.

-We can also include certain foods in our diet that are particularly effective in combating Candida growth.
-Raw garlic, for example, has well-established anti-inflammatory properties.
-Certain oils are also valuable allies: coconut oil and extra virgin olive oil are rich in fatty acids with strong antifungal and antibacterial effects.
-As with garlic, it’s best to consume these oils raw.
+We can add certain particularly beneficial foods to our diet to help counteract the growth of Candida.
+Raw garlic, for example, has a well-documented anti-inflammatory function.
+Certain oils are also valuable allies: coconut oil and extra virgin olive oil are rich in fatty acids with a marked antifungal and antibacterial action.
+In this case too, consumption in raw form is always recommended.

 Turmeric, the yellow spice that gives color to certain types of curry, contains a compound called curcumin.
 According to some studies, this substance is highly beneficial in fighting Candida, as it can inhibit its growth and even kill the yeast.

-Remember to include yogurt and other probiotic-rich foods in your diet: strengthening the gut microbiota helps make the body more resilient and better able to combat Candida.
+Remember to enrich your diet with yogurt and other probiotic-containing products: strengthening the intestinal bacterial flora helps make our body more resilient and therefore better equipped to overcome candida.

 Practical Tips